Need Help? Give us a call.

 1 (800) 345-3452

 Starting a new business is a challenging pursuit.
 Part of what makes it so complicated is all the legal implications that come with starting a business.
-As a business owner, you want to make sure you have covered all your legal bases to avoid any hefty fines, headaches, or—worst case—even jail time.
+As a business owner, you want to make sure you have covered all your legal bases to avoid any fines, lawsuits, or—worst case—even jail time.

-In most places, you are obligated by law to record all business transactions and keep all business documentation in certain formats for a minimum time period.
-See what’s required of you for you industry and location in terms of record-keeping obligations and set up a proper filing and bookkeeping system for all documents and transactions.
+In most places, you are obligated by law to record all business transactions according to a specific accounting method.
+See what’s required of you for your industry and location in terms of record-keeping obligations, and set up a proper filing and bookkeeping system for all documents and transactions.
 This will greatly help you down the line in doing taxes or if you ever run into other legal troubles.

 If your business operates with multiple business owners, it’s important to make sure that each person knows and understands their rights and responsibilities in relation to the business.
 How this comes about depends on your business structure.
 If you form a corporation, you need a proper shareholder agreement and articles of incorporation.
 If you form an LLC, you will need articles of organization and an operating agreement.
 You also need designated legal counsel to make sure the agreements and articles are sound.

 This is a practical measure many startups often overlook when they’re just starting out and excited about getting off the ground.
 But this will protect your business down the line and ensure a certain level of commitment each founder or early employee brings to the table.

-Creating a vesting schedule upon incorporation states that stock ownership will vest over time, preventing any one person from essentially dining and ditching with all their stock whenever they please.
+Creating a vesting schedule upon incorporation states that stock ownership will vest over time, preventing investors from selling all their stock whenever they please.
 Note that most investors require this measure before they’ll make any initial investments.

-This may seem obvious, but in order to open a corporate bank account and to properly file your business tax returns, you need an Employer Identification Number (EIN).
-You can easily request one from the IRS over the phone or by using an online application on the IRS website.
+In order to open a corporate bank account and to properly file your business tax returns, many businesses need an employer identification number (EIN).
+You can easily request one for free from the IRS over the phone or by using an online application on the IRS website.
 Only sole proprietorships and single-member LLCs with no employees are exempt from this requirement.

 You need the social security number of the person completing the form for the company (usually the president or CEO).
 Include information on your business entity and date of incorporation.
 Make sure to keep a signed copy of this application in your files.

-IP can be vastly complicated from a legal standpoint, so it might be wise to consult an experienced IP attorney who can help you through the process and provide you the utmost protection.
+IP can be vastly complicated from a legal standpoint, so it might be wise to consult an experienced IP attorney who can help you through the process and provide you the greatest protection.

 Many startups often misclassify their early employees.
-It’s important to know what kind of worker you’re hiring—essentially, the difference between an employee and an independent contractor.
+It’s important to know what kind of worker you’re hiring—essentially, the difference between an independent contractor vs. employee.
 This is important for tax reasons for both you and the employee and will help clarify what is and isn’t expected from you and the employee.
 If you misclassify an employee as an independent contractor, you could be on the hook for costly penalties and back wages.

 Founders and investors of LLCs, C-corporations, and partnerships are subject to federal and state securities laws.
 These laws were made to require companies to provide reliable and accurate information about their businesses to enable a fair market.
 They also protect from insider trading and trading fraud.